khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 `Input: items = [1,2,3]`
 `Output: [[1], [1, 2], [1, 2, 3], [2], [2, 3], [3]]`

-> The class Leetcode78 for All Possbile Subsets is our base pattern for writing our subarray generating backtracking function.
+> The class Leetcode78 for All Possible Subsets is our base pattern for writing our subarray generating backtracking function.

-> Unlike generation of all possible subsets, for generating subarrays, once we start walking forward we don't walk backwards until raching at the end of the array.
+> Unlike generation of all possible subsets, for generating subarrays, once we start walking forward we don't walk backwards until reaching at the end of the array.
 This ensures the (1) original order of the items are preserved, also (2) we are no skipping any item.

 - starting at every single index in the input array we walk forward through every elements until the end of the array, and don't walk backwards.
 - and keep adding the current element in the `currentList`.
 As soon as we step on a new element we add that element to the `currentList`, and add the `currentList` to the result list.
 We return when we hit the wall that is we reach to the end of the array.